-Today, we will be mainly looking at the six types of filters that are available in Tableau.
-Additionally, we will also explore other types that can be very useful.
+Today, we will mainly be looking at the six types of Tableau filters that are available in Tableau.
+Additionally, we will also explore other types of filters that can be very useful.

-Data filtering can help eliminate observations in an analysis that may be undesirable or contain errors.
-But, let’s understand how Tableau can help work with data in the first place.
+Data filtering can help to eliminate observations in an analysis that may be undesirable or contain errors.
+But, let us understand how Tableau can help to work with data in the first place.

 Introduction to Tableau

 Tableau is a reporting and analytics tool that allows one to integrate and combine data, extracted from various sources, for the purpose of visualization.
-The visualization is primarily to make sense of the data in a more insightful form.
-Tableau can work conveniently with a lot of other tools or platforms, such as R, Hadoop, MongoDB, and so on.
+Visualization is primarily to make sense of the data in a more insightful form.
+Tableau can work conveniently with a lot of other tools or platforms such as R, Hadoop, MongoDB, and so on.

 Here is a video by Intellipaat that explains sorting and filtering in Tableau:

-Coming back to the topic of filters, let’s first understand what filters are and what their purpose is.
-Filtering is nothing but removing some scope of data from a dataset.
-Filters can help minimize the dataset size for efficient use, eliminate irrelevant dimension elements, clean up underlying data, set date ranges and measures as required, simplify and organize the data, etc.
+Let us first understand what filters are and what their purpose is.
+Filtering is nothing but removing some scope of data from a data set.
+Filters are very helpful to create dashboards in Tableau.
+Filters can help to minimize the size of data sets for efficient use, eliminate irrelevant dimension elements, clean up underlying data, set date ranges and measures as required, simplify and organize data, etc.